Good tsar, bad boyars: Russian Federation

-Since the dissolution of the Soviet Union, the image of a good Tsar and bad Boyars has been applied to Russian President Vladimir Putin, and forms an important part of his public image.
-Putin has deliberately established the image of himself as a "good Tsar", including via publicly humiliating local officials and demonstrating his ability to bypass local bureaucracy in solving local problems.
+Since the dissolution of the Soviet Union, the image of a good tsar and bad boyars has been applied to Russian President Vladimir Putin, and forms an important part of his public image.
+Putin has deliberately established the image of himself as a "good tsar", including via publicly humiliating local officials and demonstrating his ability to bypass local bureaucracy in solving local problems.
 Swedish Institute of International Affairs research fellow Natalia Mamontova, in her studies of the phenomenon, has argued that the majority of Russians no longer completely believe in the concept, but publicly express their belief in it either out of fear of being targeted by the government or in order to increase pressure on local officials.

 The concept gained renewed attention following the 2023 Wagner Group rebellion, when Wagner Group commander Yevgeny Prigozhin marched towards the Russian capital of Moscow.
 Prigozhin's comments that Putin had been manipulated into invading Ukraine by generals and oligarchs were interpreted by some sources, such as Radio Free Europe/Radio Liberty correspondent Steve Gutterman, as reflecting sentiments of naïve monarchism.

 Outside Russia

 Besides Russia, the phenomenon has been applied by leaders in other post-Soviet states, and the term has occasionally been used as a pejorative phrase.
 A 2015 study by the Norwegian Institute of International Affairs found that the concept also exists in Azerbaijan, where Ilham Aliyev is largely popular despite the unpopularity of other government institutions.
 In Ukraine, the phrase has been used in a negative to refer to politicians' efforts to shield themselves from blame for controversial political actions by casting other, lower-ranking politicians as responsible.

 In Nazi Germany, a similar saying circulated: If the Führer knew.
-People widely believed that incompetent and/or malevolent bureaucrats would withhold important information from Adolf Hitler.
+People widely believed that incompetent and/or malevolent bureaucrats would withhold important information related to atrocities from Adolf Hitler.
 If Hitler learned about suffering and shortcomings, so the people believed, he would swiftly issue orders to rectify the problem.
-As in Good Tsar, bad Boyars, pleas for help were directed at the Führer in Berlin, while criticism was leveled at the lower level bureaucrats and officers.
+As with good tsar, bad boyars, pleas for help were directed at the Führer in Berlin, while criticism was leveled at the lower level bureaucrats and officers.